jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 We can write tests around the 3rd party to test how expect it to be used in our application.
 Then if things change in a future update we will know.

 The tests cost us nothing since we need to establish how it works anyway.

+Manage third party libraries by having few places in the code that refer to them.